Don’t Overlook These Rules Of Engagement When Selling A Home

 — Xavier De Buck (@XavierDeBuck) August 23, 2016

 If you think this article on rules of engagement when selling a home was an interesting read, please share it across your social media platforms!

-About the author: The above article “Don’t Overlook These Rules Of Engagement When Selling A Home” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with the Luxury Portfolio team of Chas Everitt International Group.
+About the author: The above article “Don’t Overlook These Rules Of Engagement When Selling A Home” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!

 © 2015-17, Xavier De Buck.
 All Rights Reserved.